magnussuther/chrome-extension-saml-decoder/README.md

-# chrome-extension-saml-decoder
+# SAML Message Decoder (Chrome extension)

-**This extension is not production-ready.
-It is experimental only.**
+This extension is still in its early days.
+Bugs are guaranteed.

 ## Development